nicole-zy/Interactive-Lab-Hub/Final Project/README.md

 You can and are not required to work in teams.
 Be clear in documentation who contributed what.
 The total project contributions should reflect the number of people on the project.

+Our team has Mehma Bhasin mkb229,Ahaan Parekh ap2397 and Nicole Zhang yz2778.
+Ahaan and Mehma were working on writing and advancing the code and Nicole was working on designing and making the prototype.

 ## Examples

 [Here is a list of good final projects from previous classes.](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/wiki/Previous-Final-Projects)